joshleaves/whitedb/README.md

  * Add blocks to all init methods

- * Check for errors, thow some stuff and add a test suite
+ * Check for errors returns, throw some stuff and add a test suite